 Packing and gear lists

 This time, I’m walking in the summer.
 I started from Land’s End in February and finished in April, so for that walk I had to pack for full winter conditions.
 A lot of the equipment I am taking for my Dover to Cape Wrath walk is both lighter and smaller, meaning I can even get away with a smaller rucksack.
 I am also taking a tent more suitable for summer conditions – Tarptent’s Notch Li.
 This is nearly 300g lighter than the tent I used for LEJOG, but it is twice the price.

 For the Dover to Cape Wrath walk, my wife (Update; now ex wife) will be meeting me at various points on the path.
 It should work out at roughly once every two weeks or so.
-This means I don’t have to cover as much food in one go, or as many spares to cover all eventualities.
+This means I don’t have to carry as much food in one go, or as many spares to cover all eventualities.
 For example, if it turns colder, I can just ask her to bring me extra clothes or a thicker sleeping bag on the next meet-up.
 The support also means I don’t need to carry a power pack or solar charger, as I can re-charge my electrical items when we meet.